algent-al/solus-extra-repo/README.md

 ### Budgie-extras

 Applets from [budgie-extras](https://github.com/UbuntuBudgie/budgie-extras) are splited in separate packages.
-Latest version of budgie-extras is 0.10.1.
+Latest stable version of budgie-extras is 0.10.1.
 Series 0.9x.0 are pre-release.

 ### Current status of applets